drachim-dev/sleep_timer/README.md

 * Choose between different different themes
 * Sleek animations

-Everything is designed to be easy and pleasent to use.
+Everything is designed to be easy and pleasant to use.

 ## Screenshots